segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/onetrust/index.md

 ## Event Properties

-The QuaOneTrustltrics integration allows you to define event properties within the following constraints:
+The OneTrust integration allows you to define event properties within the following constraints:

 - Use `Track` events to define the `properties` object
 - Use `Identify` events to define the `traits` object